Code-Institute-Submissions/milestone1_project/README.md

 ### Features Left to Implement

+#### Content

+##### Proper biographies for each band member, instead of their date of births

+This links in with the dropdown's below, as each members biography was a different height, it was hard to get a common height that would make them appear correctly, javascript would again have been able to fix this, this height could have also been set to the tallest element's height.

 #### Equal Height for dropdowns

 At the moment, the dropdown height's when expanded are all different , this is due to the differing number of words in each lyrics.